PeterScott/netstring-c/README.md

 Parsing netstrings
 ------------------

-To parse a netstring, use `netstring_read()`.
+To parse a netstring use `netstring_read()`:

     int netstring_read(char **buffer_start, size_t *buffer_length,
                        char **netstring_start, size_t *netstring_length);

-Reads a netstring from a `buffer` of length `buffer_length`.
-Writes to `netstring_start` a pointer to the beginning of the string in the buffer, and to `netstring_length` the length of the string.
-Does not allocate any memory.
-If it reads successfully, then it returns 0.
-If there is an error, then the return value will be negative.
+It reads a netstring from `buffer_start` of initial `buffer_length` and writes to `netstring_start` a pointer to the beginning of the string in the buffer and to `netstring_length` the length of the string.
+It also updates the `buffer_start` to the start of the next netstring item and `buffer_length` to the number of remaining bytes not processed in the buffer.

+It does not allocate any memory.

+### Return Value

+If it reads successfully then it returns 0.
+If there is an error then the return value will be negative.
 The error values are:

     NETSTRING_ERROR_TOO_LONG      More than 999999999 bytes in a field NETSTRING_ERROR_NO_COLON      No colon was found after the number